Sage/carbon/docs/tutorials/carbon-rails/introducing-data.md

 Currently, we are manually setting default data.
 This is useful so we know what the structure of this store looks like - but really we want to pull this data from the server instead.

-Lets create a Constant and an Action which can take care of this:
+Let's create a Constant and an Action which can take care of this:

 ```js
 // ui/src/constants/user.js